babel/rfcs/rfcs/0000-top-level-assumptions.md

 # Open questions

 - Should we try to pass to the presets at least a _partial_ `assumptions` object?
-Currently `@babel/preset-env` relies on `loose` to enable/disable the `typeof-symbol` plugin.
+Currently `@babel/preset-env` relies on `loose` to enable/disable the `typeof-symbol` plugin. **ANSWER:** No, presets can only _produce_ assumptions and not _consume_ them.
 - Should we validate the list of `assumptions` in `@babel/core`, and disallow unknown ones?
-This would make it impossible for third-party plugins to introduce their own assumptions, but it also means that it's easier for us to introduce new assumptions without risking ecosystem incompatibilities.
+This would make it impossible for third-party plugins to introduce their own assumptions, but it also means that it's easier for us to introduce new assumptions without risking ecosystem incompatibilities. **ANSWER:** Yes, the compatibility problems are easily solved checking Babel's version.
 - Should assumptions always default to `false`?
-Currently everything defaults to being spec-compliant, except for the `arrow-functions` plugin which has a `spec: true` option as an opt-in.
+Currently everything defaults to being spec-compliant, except for the `arrow-functions` plugin which has a `spec: true` option as an opt-in. **ANSWER:** Yes, we will make `noNewArrows` default to `false` in Babel 8.
 - ([@JLHwung](https://github.com/JLHwung)) Should we further infer `assumptions` from `targets`? i.e. `{ targets: "node 8" }` can imply `{ assumptions: { noDocumentAll: true } }`.

 <!--